Am I Subject to Maritime Laws When I'm Injured on My Cruise?

 - Venue and choice of law – If you are injured in Louisiana, you can file a personal injury lawsuit in Louisiana.
 But with a cruise ship, where you can sue may be dictated by your ticket.
 Cruise ship operators often include what is known as a “forum selection clause” in the fine print.
 This basically dictates what state’s laws and courts you must use to bring a personal injury claim.
 For example, even if you live in Louisiana, the ticket may say you have to sue in Florida under that state’s laws.

 - Time limits – With any type of lawsuit, there is normally a time limit for you to bring a claim.
 This is known as a “statute of limitations.”
 With respect to cruise ship injuries, your ticket may actually contain its own statute of limitations, which is often no more than a year after the date of your injury.
 In addition, the ticket may require you to give advanced notice to the cruise ship operator before filing a lawsuit, which is something that does not apply to most land-based personal injury claims.

 - Disclaimers and limits on liability – A ticket may also contain multiple “disclaimers” that attempt to restrict the cruise ship operator’s liability.
 For instance, your ticket may say the operator assumes no responsibility for any injuries you suffer while an offshore excursion.
 Or you may be required to admit you fully understand the “risks incident to travel” on board a ship, which can prevent you from recovering damages even if the ship operator is negligent.

-“You have to prove four things,” he adds:
+“You have to prove four things,” Morrow says: